rhlsthrm/typescript-solidity-dev-starter-kit/README.md

 ## Using this Project

 Clone this repository, then install the dependencies with `npm install`.
+Build everything with `npm run build`. https://buidler.dev has excellent docs, and can be used as reference for extending this project.

-## Available Commands
+## Available Functionality

+### Build Contracts

+`npm run compile`

+### Generate TypeChain Typings

+`npm run typechain`

+### Run Contract Tests

+`npm run test`

+### Deploy to Ethereum

+Create/modify network config in `buidler.config.ts` and add API key and private key, then run:

+`npx buidler run --network rinkeby scripts/deploy.ts`

+### Verify on Etherscan

+Add Etherscan API key to `buidler.config.ts`, then run:

+`npx buidler verify-contract --contract-name Counter --address <DEPLOYED ADDRESS>`

+## Enhancement Wish List

+* Better migrations strategy (Buidler working on this)
+* Create and integrate Typechain Buidler plugin

+PRs and feedback welcome!